QuickDapp/QuickDapp-OLD/docs/deployment/digital-ocean.md

 ## Database setup

 You can also use the `do-cloud` command to setup a PostgreSQL database in DigitalOcean for your live app to use.
 For maximum communication efficiency ensure that both the App and database are located in the same regional datacenter.

+## Port

+The `Dockerfile` sets the web app port to 8080 by default and exposes this port to the host machine.
+If using the DigitalOcean app platform ensure you set the app spec to expose this port on the container.